maldua/maldua-project/README.md

   - If Zimbra X is privative we might attempt to extend current Zimbra so that it has an equivalent functionality

 # maldua-mirror
 [maldua-mirror](https://github.com/maldua-mirror/maldua-mirror) updates its own git repo fork for each one of the Zimbra organization repos daily at 05:30 UTC.
-You can explore the forked repos at the [madua-mirror organization page](https://github.com/maldua-mirror).
+You can explore the forked repos at the [maldua-mirror organization page](https://github.com/maldua-mirror).